nus-cs1010/2324-s1/docs/clang.md

 ## 3. Warning for possible bugs.

 The `clang` checks for syntax errors in your C files -- i.e., things that violate the C syntax rules.
 The compiler, however, is smart enough to identify possible bugs -- errors that will cause your program to behave incorrectly, even if the syntax follows C's rules.
 You can ask `clang` to warn you about this, using the `-W` flag (`W` is the mnemonic for warning -- note the capital W).
 The manual for `clang` lists different types of warnings that `clang` can warn you about.
-For simplicity, we will ask `clang` to warn us about everything, by enabling `all` warnings.
+For instance, we can ask `clang` to warn us by enabling `-Wall` warnings.
 The command to do so is:

 ```
 ooiwt@pe118:~$ clang -Wall teh.c -o teh
 ```

-For beginners, it is _highly recommended_ that you _always_ compile with `-Wall` flag.
+For beginners, it is _highly recommended_ that you _always_ compile with at least `-Wall`, `-Wextra`, and the `-Wpedantic` flag.

+!!! tips "clang warning flags"
+    `-Wall` in `clang` does not catually enable all warnings.
+	`-Weverything` enables every warning but it could be overwhelming for beginners.
+In CS1010 assignments, we will provide a `Makefile` so that you can use `make` to automate the compilation process.
+	Appropriate warning flags will be enabled for you.

 ## 4. Generating additional information for debugging.